Sumedh1122/Bootstrap-Site/README.md

 Bootstrap website.
-This website is kind of a tinder for dogs.
+Tried building bootstrap site for startup.
+Similar to tinder but for dogs.